vamuigua/jekyll-now/_posts/2014-3-3-Hello-World.md

 **2.Overloading**-also *compile-time polymorphism*;s the action of defining multiple methods with the same name, but with different parameters.
 It is unrelated to either overriding or polymorphism.

-**Chrome Developer Tools**
-The Chrome Developer Tools are a set of web authoring and debugging tools built into Google Chrome.